Drug Possession in San Diego

 - You did not have a right to control the drugs.

 - You did not know the drugs were a controlled substance.

 - The substance was not a controlled substance.

-There are many ways to defeat a possession charge in San Diego.
+There are many ways to defeat a drug possession charge in San Diego.
 At Monder Law Group we deal with these type of cases everyday and know how best to strategize defenses for drug possession.
 Attorney Vik Monder will personally review the facts of your case, explain the options available, and advise you of the best strategy to defeat this charge or any other drug-related offense charge, including charges for the possession and use of marijuana.